k2view-academy/K2View-Academy/articles/39_fabric_catalog/08a_filter_catalog.md

 ### Overview

-The Catalog application allows filtering the Catalog graph based on the Datasets, Class and Field properties.
+The Catalog application allows filtering the Catalog graph based on the Datasets, Class or Field properties.
 Hence, the property should be set either on a dataset, class or field, in order for the dataset/class to be displayed.

 Set the filter by clicking the![](images/filter.png)icon in the menu bar.